greggjuri/tikki/README.md

 - CSS3 (with flexbox and grid)
 - Vanilla JavaScript (ES6+)
 - SVG graphics
+- LocalStorage for persistent settings

 ## How to Play

-1. Click "New Game" to start a round
+1. Click "New Game" to start a match
+2. Optionally, open Settings to:
+   - Set your score goal (how many points to win)
+   - Choose your preferred card back design
+   - Select AI difficulty
-2. Click on a card in your hand to play it
+3. Click on a card in your hand to play it
-3. The AI will automatically play after you
+4. The AI will automatically play after you
-4. Watch the tricks play out
+5. Watch the tricks play out
-5. Win the 5th trick to score a point!
+6. Win the 5th trick to score a point!
-6. Play multiple rounds to see who wins
+7. Play rounds until someone reaches the score goal
+8. Winner gets a victory notification with option to start a new match

+## Game Flow

+- **Match**: A series of rounds played until someone reaches the score goal
+- **Round**: 5 tricks played with 5 cards each
+- **Trick**: One card from each player
+- **Score Goal**: Customizable (1-20 points, default 5)

 ## AI Strategy